bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 **Negative Loci**

-The above analyses focused on different aspects of sensitivity.
-The negative loci allow us to also examine specificity.
-First, we can ask, **what fraction of loci with a homozygous reference or heteoryzgous reference do the tools call as non-reference?** and then **how far off are they?**
+The above analyses focused on sensitivity.
+The set of negative loci allows us to also examine specificity.
+First, we can ask, **what fraction of loci with a homozygous reference or heteoryzgous reference do the tools call as something other than reference?** and then **how far off are they?**

 **Conclusion**